Why haven't I heard of a BMW CSL?

 Perhaps because you weren't a child of the Seventies and you didn't have one of the original machines pinned to your wall.
 It was famously dubbed the 'Batmobile', thanks in part to its gigantic rear wing and it's razor sharp styling.

-An original 3.0 CSL will easily set you back £250,000 if you go hunting for one now due to its endurance racing legacy and rarity.
+An original 3.0 CSL will easily set you back £250,000 (about ₹2.45 cr) if you go hunting for one now due to its endurance racing legacy and rarity.
 It was a real beast of a thing.

 So is this the remake then?